Gray Snow Mold in Lawns

-The best way to speed recovery is to remove dead and matted material by light raking to promote air circulation and drying.
+The best way to speed recovery is to remove dead and matted material by lightly raking to promote air circulation and drying.
 Light spring nitrogen fertilization (especially if no fertilizer was applied the previous fall) will help speed the growth of new grass from the underground stems that are not harmed by the snow mold fungus.
-Lawns that appear slow to recover this spring will benefit from core cultivation, followed by over seeding with the same grass species already present in the lawn.
+Lawns that appear slow to recover in the spring will benefit from core aeration, followed by over seeding with the same grass species already present in the lawn.

 Contrary to popular belief, late-season fertilization (also referred to as "fall" or "winterizer" fertilization) neither encourages snow mold nor increases its severity.
-In fact, late-season/fall fertilization will encourage more rapid healing and recovery when lawns are afflicted with snow mold.
+In fact, late-season/fall fertilization will encourage more rapid healing and recovery in lawns afflicted with snow mold.

 Do you have a question?
 Try Ask an Expert!